Welcome to our new online catalog for professionals in the Built Environment.

-A studio handbook of techniques, explanations and examples of successful graphic design relevant to architects – this book covers a variety of scales of graphic design, everything from portfolio design and competition boards, to signage and building super-graphics – to address every stage of the...
+Graphic Design for Architects is a handbook of techniques, explanations and examples of graphic design most relevant to architects.
+The book covers a variety of scales of graphic design, everything from portfolio design and competition boards, to signage and building super-graphics – to address...

 To Be Published January 31st 2015 by Routledge

 Infrastructure Planning and Finance is a non-technical guide to the engineering, planning, and financing of major infrastucture projects in the United States, providing both step-by-step guidance, and a broad overview of the technical, political, and economic challenges of creating lasting...